Faouzi Benzarti: Outstanding results with Raja (2013–2014)

-At the end of 2013, Benzarti joined the Moroccan champion, Raja Casablanca, a week after the start of the 2013 FIFA Club World Cup, with no impact for the club who managed to reach the final against Bayern Munich by defeating the champions of several continents like Atletico Mineiro where Brazilian Ronaldinho plays, as well as CF Monterrey and Auckland City FC.
-Subsequently, he is decorated by King Mohammed VI of Morocco with the entire team.
+At the end of 2013, Benzarti joined the Moroccan champions, Raja Casablanca, a week before the start of the 2013 FIFA Club World Cup.
+He managed to reach the final against Bayern Munich by defeating the champions of several continents like Atletico Mineiro where Brazilian Ronaldinho was playing, as well as CF Monterrey and Auckland City FC.
+Subsequently, he was decorated by King Mohammed VI of Morocco with the entire team.

-In the local league, Benzarti gives Raja Casablanca a very offensive game, unlike his predecessor Mohamed Fakhir who preferred defense.
-Benzarti adds its personal touch by imposing an offensive game with 4-4-2 or 4-3-3 formation, which sometimes involves the use of two advanced attackers.
-Result of this work, the team managed to beat his rival, Wydad Casablanca, at the Casablanca derby (2-0) and then defeated the leader of the championship (5-0), but the club finally bowed at the last day against the Olympic Club de Safi, with a title of vice-champion of 2013–14 Botola at a point of the first rank.
-At the end of the season, Benzarti leaves the club for financial reasons.
+In the local league, Benzarti gave Raja Casablanca a very offensive game, unlike his predecessor Mohamed Fakhir who preferred defense.
+Benzarti added its personal touch by imposing an offensive game with 4-4-2 or 4-3-3 formation, which sometimes involved the use of two advanced attackers.
+Result of this work, the team managed to beat his rival, Wydad Casablanca, at the Casablanca derby (2-0) and then defeated the leader of the championship (5-0), but the club finally bowed at the last day against the Olympic Club de Safi, being vice-champions of 2013–14 Botola at a point of the first rank.
+At the end of the season, Benzarti left the club for financial reasons.

 Other success with Étoile and Espérance (2014–2017)

 On 12 August 2014, he took charge of Étoile du Sahel after the dismissal of Dragan Cvetković.
-In 2016, he was crowned champion of Tunisia with Étoile after winning the 2014-15 Tunisian Cup for the first time in his career and 2015 CAF Confederation Cup.
+In 2016, he was crowned champions of Tunisia with Étoile.
+He won the 2014-15 Tunisian Cup for the first time in his career and 2015 CAF Confederation Cup.
 Moreover, he reached the final of 2016 CAF Super Cup.
-However, a suspension is imposed on him following a violent clash with the Espérance de Tunis doctor during the quarterfinals of the Tunisian Cup, leading to his departure at the end of the year and his return to Espérance.
+However, a suspension was imposed on him following a violent clash with the Espérance de Tunis doctor during the quarterfinals of the Tunisian Cup, leading to his departure at the end of the year and his return to Espérance.

 In this period he won the Tunisian League for the second time in a row but with two different teams.
 During the same period, Espérance managed to win the 2017 Arab Club Championship title.